--- Christ Church archives At a Meeting of Vestry at The Rectors, July 4th 1976 Tresent.
-Res.
-Jacob Duche Rector Thomas Cuthbert Church Warden James Biddle Jacob Duche Peter Dehaven Robert Whate James Rugnoldes Charles Steaman Gerard Clarkson Edmund Thysick Whereas The Hon!
-Continental Congress have resolved to declare the American Colonies to be free dende-- pendant States, In Consequence of which it will be proper to omit those Petitions in the Liturgy whenin the King of Great Britain is prayed for, as inconsistent with the said Declaration Therefore Resolved, that it appears to this Vestry to be necessary for the peace and well-being of the Churches to omit the said Petitions, and The Rector & Ofsistant Ministers of the United hal Churches are requested in the Name of the Vestry and their Constituents to omit such petitions as are aboumentioned la of the Rector Church Wardens & Vestry Men of the united Episcopal Churches of Christ Church & Staters Church in the City of Biladel phia in the Sovence of Sinnsylvania held at Philadelphia the 7th day of Novem?
-1776 Trust of the Rev Jacob Duche, Rechor Thomas Cuthbert Church Warders The
+338 The Church Mardin M!
+Cuthbert as one of the Committee (110 appointed to call upon M. Stamper for the Money due for At a Meeting of Vestry at The Rectors, July 4th 176 Present.
+Rev. Jacob Duchi Rector Thomas bushbert Church Warden James Biddle Jacob Duche Peter Dehaven Robert Whate James Rugnoldes Charles Sterman Gerard Clarkson Edmund Thysick Whereas The Hon' Continental Congris have resolved to declare the American Colonies to be free & Inde--pendant States, In Consequence of which it will be proper to omit those Petitions in the Liturgy whenin the King of Great Britain is prayed for, as inconsistent with the said Declaration Thereforg Resolved, that it appears to this Vestry to be necessary for the peace and well-being of the Churches to omit the said Petitions, and The Rector & afsistant Ministers of the United Churches are requested in the Name of the Vestry and their Constituents to omit such petitions as are abovementioned " At a Meeting of the Corporation of the Rector Church Wardens & Vestry Men of the united Episcopal Churches of Christ Church & Staters Church in the City of Riladel phia in the Province of Sennsylvania held at Philadelphia the 7. day of Novem?
+1776 Insent.
+The Rev Jacob Duche, Rector , Thomas Cuthbert Church Wardens The is n hal n